Beech-Design/room-scanner-platform/README.md

 ## General OS setup

-When the SD card is in the RasPi4, SSH in:
+When the SD card is in the RasPi4, SSH in (you can use `raspberrypi.local` or find the IP address by accessing your router):

+### Raspi-config steps

+`sudo raspi-config`

+1. Change user password
+  - Option 1
+2. Change hostname (if you have multiple pis)
+  - Option 2, then N1

 ```
 sudo apt update
 sudo apt upgrade